Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Basis states in Jacobi momentum representation

-The overlap matrix elements ${}_i\langle pq(l\lambda)L|p^\prime q^\prime(l^\prime\lambda^\prime)L^\prime\rangle_j$ involve re-couplings between momenta and orbital angular momenta belonging to different spectator representations.
-The general procedure of evaluating such matrix elements is somewhat elaborate but well-known in the literature~\cite{Glockle_1983,Canham:2008jd,DL-Canham:2009,Platter:2004he,Platter:2004ns,Platter:2004zs}.
-Thus, we do not intend to repeat the derivations here.
-For our case of the $D^0nn$ system, the analytical results for the appropriate matrix elements are displayed in the main text in Sec.~\ref{sec:Faddeev-Dnn}.
+The overlap matrix elements ${}_i\langle pq(l,\lambda)L|p^\prime q^\prime(l^\prime,\lambda^\prime)L^\prime\rangle_j$ involve re-couplings between momenta and orbital angular momenta belonging to different spectator representations.
+The general methodology of evaluating such matrix elements is quite elaborate but well-known in the literature~\cite{Canham:2008jd,DL-Canham:2009,Platter:2004he,Platter:2004ns,Platter:2004zs,Glockle_1983}.
+Thus, we refrain from repeating their evaluations in this work, and only quote the generic result, Eq.~\eqref{eq:ij_overlap_matrix}, for the matrix elements of the $D^0nn$ system in the main text.